markpapadakis/BacktraceResolver/README.md

 know that if you plan to use the resolver in the context of a signal handlerr that may not allocate memory, backtrace() may be unsuitable for that purpose.
 Furthermore, `abi::__cxa_demangle()` also allocates memory; an alternative will be implemented soon.

+# Performance
+The resolver is designed to do as little as possible.
+It will access as few ELF files as possible in order to return as many stack frames requested, it will use `.debug_aranges` section information if available( you should compile with ` -gdwarf-aranges` so that the compiler will emit the respective DWARF section ), and it will group operations on a per ELF sections chunks in order to minimize CPU overhead.
+You should compile stacktraces.cpp with optimizations enabled (e.g with `-Ofast`).
+When compiled with optimizations enabled, and if `.debug_ranges` is present in the ELF file, you can expect sub-ms resolution times even if multiple compilation units are included in the ELF sections.

 ## Installing
 1. You need libdward include files for the various definitions/macros.